|Guide||♦||23 Triplogs||Mine 0||1 Topic|

 Immediately the West Fork makes a creek crossing, which is marked by cairns.
-Today the creek was flowing strongly and there are multiple cascades and small falls here making this the highlite of the hike.
+Today the creek was flowing strongly, and there are multiple cascades and small falls here, making this the highlight of the hike.
 Just stunning.
 Anyway, carefully cross the creek then climb up a little to skirt along the north bank of West Fork Creek.
-As you swing around on this trail there are occasional huge saguaros and intermittent views down Sabino Canyon that provide the most outstanding views of Sabino Canyon that I have ever seen.
+As you swing around on this trail, there are occasional giant saguaros and intermittent views down Sabino Canyon that provide Sabino Canyon's most outstanding aspects that I have ever seen.
 I kept stopping to say "Wow" to myself.
-After about 1.5 miles on this sweet trail the path crosses over the creek.
-This is the toughest crossing if there is water going.
-Shortly thereafter you reach the turn off for Hutch's Pool.
-There is no sign here, but there are numerous side trails heading off to the right that will take you to the pool.
+After about 1.5-miles on this sweet trail, the path crosses over the creek.
+This is the most challenging crossing if there is water going.
+Shortly after that, you reach the turnoff for Hutch's Pool.
+There is no sign here, but numerous side trails are heading off to the right to take you to the pool.
 Hutch's Pool is a long and narrow permanent pool in a sheer rock gorge and a well known local landmark.

 Return the way you came and prepare for the bulk of the climbing is on the way back.
-As a note, pay attention after crossing the creek to the junction with Sabino Canyon trail and East Fork the small sign is easy to miss and you can end up on the Sabino Canyon trail going the wrong way.
+As a note, pay attention after crossing the creek to the junction with Sabino Canyon trail and East Fork.
+The small sign is easy to miss, and you can end up on the Sabino Canyon trail going the wrong way.
 I met someone out there who had done just this and was scrambling to make up time.

 This is a moderately difficult hike.

 Leave No Trace and +Add a Triplog after your hike to support this local community.